Siddhartha1986/Web-Interface-for-ABB-Ventilation-Controller/README.md

 - Keep the simulators on so that when you set the pressure or fan speed from the Web UI, you can view it live in the simulators later.
 - Then, run the "server.js" file, which will operate on localhost:4000.
 - Once the Web UI opens, log in with the credentials: sidd@gmail.com and password: 12345.
-- After that, you can follow this User Manual.
+- After that, you can follow this [User Manual](https://github.com/Siddhartha1986/Web-Interface-for-ABB-Ventilation-Controller/blob/main/user_manual.pdf)